-In honor of Black Friday, review resources like the Sears Catalog and “buy” three Christmas presents for an ancestor.
+In honor of Black Friday, we’re wondering what three Christmas presents you’d chose for an ancestor.
+Have some fun reviewing resources like the Sears Catalog and share your top picks in the comments.
 Why did you choose them?

 I’m going to cheat and skip the Sears Wish Book and choose one gift, because it’s allowed and because I know EXACTLY what I want to buy an ancestor—my grandfather—for Christmas.